-When a full-time student's cumulative graduate GPA falls below a 3.0 for completed courses numbered 5000 or above taken at UAFS, the student shall be placed on academic probation.
-If the student's overall graduate average has been raised to a B (3.0) or higher by the end of the next semester of enrollment after being first notified of probation, the student will be returned to good academic standing.
-A student on academic probation who fails to achieve a 3.0 cumulative GPA by the end of the next semester will be put on academic dismissal and not be permitted to re-enroll.
+When a student's cumulative graduate GPA falls below a 3.0 for completed courses numbered 5000 or above taken at UAFS, the student shall be placed on academic probation.
+The student will be returned to good standing when the overall graduate average has been raised to 3.0 or higher.
+Any student who receives three Cs will be dismissed from the program.